fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 # Development Practices

 Questions about coding techniques, testing, debugging, refactoring, and maintaining high-quality code.

 ## When Should You Perform A Major Refactor?

+I am not a big fan of major refactors as a rule.

+I usually find that the core issues in the code can be fixed by "boyscouting" the issues you have in each delivery.
+By doing so you fix the mindset of the developers and you don't have to stop feature development.
+Too often I see developers cry for big refactors and yet those same developers never even try to fix smaller things that they could fix easily.

+However, let us assume that we do have a good set of developers who really do their best to boyscout code.
+In this scenario, I find that major refactors are needed when the overall architecture is wrong.
+An example of this would be that the data model is not right for the domain.
+If the data being stored is not a good reflection of the domain, all other logic has to account for it, which usually causes bad workarounds and bugs.
+As many professional developers know, changing a database schema for a large domain has many challenges and it is hard to do it little by little.
+Especially if you can't do something simple like a batch schema update by taking down the system for some maintenance.
+There are of course alternatives to this approach but I think it is a good example of a task that is easiest done by a big one time investment that may be worth doing instead of dragging it out with the boyscouting approach.

+In short, big refactors should not be your first thought.
+Your first thought should be to ponder if you can create a plan with your team.
+That plan should consider if you can make small changes in each delivery that over time will solve your problem.
+It is a bit like a fitness schedule.
+You just need to stick to the plan and you will lose legacy code.
+If however, you find an obstacle where there is no way to boyscout, it is after all very hard to boyscout a database schema, then you may want to consider a big refactor.

 ## How To Write Integration Tests That Aren’t Flaky?
 ## Are Unit Tests Effective As Regression Test Suites?
 ## Why Do Senior Developers Sometimes Use Complex Code Instead Of Simple Code?